northrivergeo/tn_ng911_data_model/README.md

 * If you want to run this in docker look at the docker readme - I've listed the steps under the docker directory.
 You can run this in a regular install of PostgreSQL/PostGIS

-* Run the create_tables.sql script under script to get the three tables
+* Run the create_tables.sql script under scripts to get the three tables

 * Run the create_qgis_form_tables.sql to get the tables that will feed the QGIS Forms

 * Run the scripts/load_test_data.sql and this will provide some test data for you to load.
 You must have QGIS installed (to get GDAL) and you must change the username and the password you set up for docker above.

 * Run the create_functions.sql script to build the triggers that will be used.

+* Run cleanup.sql script under scripts to get the three tables

 * Report issues